Skip to Content

 German Shepherds can be left alone for up to 4 hours maximum, depending on their socialization, training, background, previous experience, health, and age.
 Puppies should not be left alone for more than one hour per month of age, which should never exceed the maximum of 4 hours.

 Leaving a newborn German Shepherd puppy alone for too long is dangerous, immoral, and cruel.
-If you’re worried about being away for several hours per day, you should definitely find someone who can come and watch them.
-Their natural curiosity can lead to all sorts of hazardous problems, especially if their mother isn’t around to protect them.
+If you’re worried about being away for several hours daily, you should find someone who can come and watch them.

-On the other hand, it’s not so bad with older, well-trained, and socialized German Shepherds (unless they have a health condition).
-Senior GSDs shouldn’t be left alone for too long as they may need more toilet breaks or if they suddenly become sick as serious problems can develop very quickly without the help of anyone around.
+Senior GSDs shouldn’t be left alone for too long as they may need more toilet breaks or if they suddenly become sick, as serious problems can develop very quickly without the help of anyone around.

 Let’s review how long you can leave German Shepherds alone during their different life stages.